 Mayor Sadiq Khan breaks ground to start construction on London College of Fashion’s new campus

-London College of Fashion alongside its new neighbours in East Bank officially ‘broke ground’ this morning.
+London College of Fashion alongside its new neighbours in East Bank officially ‘broke ground’ on the morning of 2 July 2019.
 The Mayor of London, Sadiq Khan, who officially launched the beginning of construction works said: “Culture and creativity has shaped our city and made us who we are – the capital is overflowing with talent and imagination and it is what makes London the greatest city in the world.”

 In 2022 London College of Fashion, UAL will be moving to the Queen Elizabeth Olympic Park to create a cultural powerhouse alongside partners BBC, Sadlers Wells, UCL and V&A, creating a brand new destination for London with world-class culture and education at its heart.
 Known as East Bank, this ambitious project will unite all six of London College of Fashion’s sites for the first time in its 120 year history, creating an extraordinary new campus for over 6,500 students and staff, with state-of-the-art facilities including public open spaces, galleries, library and archives.

 East Bank represents the largest cultural investment in London since the 1950s and is projected to create more than 2,500 jobs and an estimated £1.5 billion for the local economy.
 Speaking from the new site in East London Professor Frances Corner OBE, Head of London College of Fashion and Pro-Vice Chancellor University of the Arts London (2019), said: “We are thrilled to be breaking ground, bringing us one step closer to uniting London College of Fashion, UAL for the first time in our 120 year history."